 Many dentists across the country recommend using electric toothbrushes rather than the traditional kinds, and Klooster Family Dentistry is no different.
-We even offer our new patients a Philips Sonicare electric toothbrush free of charge on their first visit.
 But some patients may not be convinced that electric toothbrushes are better to use.
 Here are a few reasons that ditching your old toothbrush for an electric model is the right way to go.

 Timing is Everything